Fallibilism

 “Good idea, but she’s an incorporeal dragon and the paint won’t stick.”

 This is one way of looking at the development of science.
-As we see in Figure 2.1, while astronomy is the basis of physics, it could also be placed at a higher level in the scientific hierarchy as describing objects in the universe that are bigger in scale than biological or geological systems.
-In either sense, we should not mistake the idea of complex science with “more difficult” or “better”.
-Complex in this context means how many phenomena need to be taken into account in understanding a system.
+As we see in Figure 2.18, while astronomy is the basis of physics, it could also be placed at a higher level in the scientific hierarchy as it describes objects in the universe that are bigger in scale than biological or geological systems.
+In either sense, we should not mistake the idea of complex science as being “more difficult” or “better.”
+Complex, in this context, means how many phenomena need to be taken into account to understand a system.
 Physicists can discuss subatomic particles and molecular bonds without reference to higher level entities such as animal cells.
-However, a biologist needs to consider chemical bonds and the physics behind them when studying biology while a psychologist needs to take into account the biology of the brain and nervous system.
+However, a biologist needs to consider chemical bonds and the physics behind them when studying biology, while a psychologist needs to take into account the biology of the brain and nervous system.

 As an introduction to science, the Scale of the Universe is mapped to the Branches of Science and the Hierarchy of Science.
 The Scale of the Universe capture the average diameters of key systems.
 The scale needs to be cubed to make volume; it takes about 60 trillion atoms to make a human cell, 100 trillion cells to make a person, and 108 billion people have lived to build modern society.The hierarchy of the sciences captures major areas of study in science.
 The images capture the fundamental building block for the scientific branch.
 Math is built up from binary logic, physics is built on atomic scale physical laws, life science is built by cellular behavior calculated through natural selection, social science is built on the human brain, and earth and space science begins with our own planetary body.

-The Hierarchy of Science mapped onto Scales of the Universe.
+Figure 2.18 The Hierarchy of Science mapped onto Scales of the Universe.
 We can see the formal sciences at the lower end while the empirical sciences are further up the hierarchy.
 We can see astronomy placed higher up because of its scale but we also see it is more closely related to physics than to the other sciences.
+(Efbrazil/Wikimedia Commons) CC BY-SA 3.0

-Philosophers would debate as to how exactly there can be absolutely certain synthetic propositions and which propositions of science have or haven’t been established beyond any reasonable doubt, but it was generally assumed that absolutely certain empirical knowledge is possible in one way or another.
+Philosophers would debate as to how exactly there can be absolutely certain synthetic propositions and which propositions of science have or have not been established beyond any reasonable doubt.
+However, it was generally assumed that absolutely certain empirical knowledge is possible in one way or another.
 In the 18th and 19th centuries, the often-cited example of absolutely certain empirical theory was Newtonian physics.
 Around the time of its replacement with general relativity ca. 1920, it became clear that no empirical theory could ever be safe.
-That marked the transition to fallibilism.
-The following table will help summarize the debate between fallibilism and infallibilism:
+This marked the transition to fallibilism.
+Table 2.2 will help summarize the debate between fallibilism and infallibilism.

 Yes No